 12) Site Language: Specify the language to be used in your dashboard …

-(View your WordPress dashboard in another language)
+(View your WordPress dashboard in other languages)

 13) Once you have entered all of the above settings in this section, click Save Changes to update your settings.